 Some of them help us, too, understand the social structures and administration of justice of that time, especially those set during the reign of Harun Al Rashid in Baghdad.

 During the XX century many adaptations to film have been made based on these tales, some of them using two or more, some of them focusing on one single tale, like Disney's animated film Aladdin, considered an animation classic today.
+Also to highlight, The Adventures of Prince Achmed by Lotte Reiniger.
 In the XXI century, animation producer Pedro Alonso Pablos has included some of these tales on his Tales of the World animated mini-series.

 Nowadays, prof. Michael James Lundell traces current manifestations of Arabian Nights in popular culture, along with a selection of scholar texts related to the work in his well-known blog "Journal of the Nights".